 Whether online or in person, two of the most desired forms of payment are credit and debit cards.
 In fact, 75% of customers say they prefer using debit or credit cards to make payments.
 Even though making credit card payments as a customer is a simple process, there are a few things to keep in mind when choosing which ones you’ll accept as a small business owner.

 Two of the first things you’ll want to consider are the credit card payment processing fees and transaction fees coming directly from the card company.
 Visa, for instance, is on the lower end while American Express typically ranges on the higher end.
-You can find a more detailed breakdown here.

 Another thing you’ll want to think about is potential fraud.
 Since small business owners are more focused on running a business they are passionate about, many choose to outsource the job of checking for fraud to credit card payment processing companies, which is also where the differences in fees come into play.